sam-the-tutor/celo-Tutorial/README.md

 	balanceOf[_from] -= _amount;
 }
 ```
-We declare a function `_mint`, it takes in two parameters(the `address of the user` to receive the shares, and the `amount of shares` to give out).
+We declare a function `_mint`, which takes in two parameters(the `address of the user` to receive the shares, and the `amount of shares` to give out).
 It is `private`, as we only want to access it inside our smart contract.

 Inside the `_mint` function, two things take place.
-One is increasing the total number of shares our company has issued out, and updating the number of shares held by a specific user address.
+One is increasing the total number of shares our company has issued and updating the number of shares held by a specific user address.

-Lets declare another function `_burn`,It is private,and does two things.
-Decreasing the total number of shares our company has issued out,and updating the number of shares held by a specific address.
+Let's declare another function `_burn`, It is private, and does two things.
+Decreasing the total number of shares our company has issued and updating the number of shares held by a specific address.

 ### Function to buy shares from the company.